Latest Indian, French warplane deal runs into problems: sources

 France has said it was ready to meet the offset obligations, but that it would take time to set up a vendor base in India for components for example and that this could push up the deal’s cost, the first defense official said.

-“Unless this is waived at the highest levels, the Defense Ministry is proceeding on the basis that offset requirements have to be met,” the official said.
+“Unless this is waived at the highest levels, the Defence Ministry is proceeding on the basis that offset requirements have to be met,” the official said.

 During the commercial negotiations, India had set the offset bar at 50 percent of the contract, the official added.

-“This issue has become bigger than the procurement,” said Amit Cowshish, a former financial advisor on arms purchases to the Indian Defense Ministry, who has been tracking the negotiations.
+“This issue has become bigger than the procurement,” said Amit Cowshish, a former financial advisor on arms purchases to the Indian Defence Ministry, who has been tracking the negotiations.

 Complicating matters, the Indian Air Force (IAF) had asked for technical modifications so the latest weapons could be fitted to the jets, the second defense official said.